III. B North - East Region

 http://www.wow.com/wiki/Asparuh

-From Isperih toward Nikola Kozlevo - a calm countryside, no any traffic.
+From Isperih toward Nikola Kozlevo - a calm countryside, very little traffic.

-Photos were taken in the early August ' 22, I and my FB friend Armin from Romania pedalled this area.
+Photos were taken in the early August ' 22.
+My FB friend (Armin from Romania) and I pedaled this area.

 In the Kaolinovo region mining is developed, there is a lot of Kaolin in the field.
 The little city is apart of the road.